googlestars

 • Owning land doesn’t always mean you own the oil beneath it.
 You need to confirm mineral ownership through deeds, county records, and lease agreements.

-• Even if signs like surface seepage or nearby wells suggest crude oil, you can’t legally extract or sell it unless you hold the mineral rights.
+• Even if signs like surface seepage or nearby wells suggest crude oil, you can’t legally sell or extract minerals unless you hold the mineral rights.

-• You can auction your mineral rights to make revenue from the resources.
+• If you find oil on your land, you can auction your mineral rights to make revenue from the resources.

 Do I Own the Mineral Rights to My Land?

-If you’re wondering whether the mineral rights on your land belong to you, the answer depends on who holds them.
+If you’re wondering whether the ownership rights to minerals on your land belong to you, the answer depends on who holds them.
 As a land owner, knowing who holds these rights is important to avoid disputes or mistaken claims.
 To confirm who actually holds the mineral rights to your land, here are a few steps you can take:

 1. Check Your Property Deed